 - Foster a sense of pride, camaraderie and community

-The new City Hall will house the same divisions, departments and services as the currently facility, along with City Council Chambers.
+- The new City Hall will house the same divisions, departments and services as the current facility, along with City Council Chambers.

 The plan is for the new City Hall to be placed off Community Center Drive next to the Northglenn Veterans Memorial, where the old City Hall police parking lot is now.